sundarram1608/database_ui_development/README.md

 ```
 <br>
 - Now,  Start the MYSQL Server from your settings. <br>
-- Open MYSQL Workbench and open the `database_creation.sql` and run all the codes.<br>
+- Open MYSQL Workbench and open the `database_creation.sql` and run all the codes. <br>
 - Database is created. <br>
-- Now, in the terminal, navigate to the folder containing `Home.py`.
+- Now, in the terminal, navigate to the folder containing `Home.py`. <br>

 ```bash
 cd "path to Home.py"